Multibooters

 Recovering From A Changed Drive Letter

 If you do have trouble with a clone or restored image assigning itself the wrong drive letter you should still be able to boot Vista by clicking through various dll errors and so eventually get to a limited desktop, or in some cases just to a completely blank light blue screen.
-In previous WinNT recovering the OS from this situation could be difficult, but in Vista it is relatively easy and can often be done from that loaded desktop.
-All you have to do is change the drive letter back to what it needs to be.
-Once you reach the limited desktop or the blank screen press Ctrl+Shift+Esc or Ctrl+Alt+Del to open Task Manager and then click 'New task...' and run diskmgmt.msc and once the Disk Management utility fully opens determine which drive letter has been assigned to your clone.
+In previous WinNT recovering the OS from this situation could be a chore, but in Vista it is relatively easy and can often be done from that limited desktop.
+All you have to do is change the drive letter to what it needs to be.
+Once you reach the limited desktop or the blank screen press Ctrl+Shift+Esc or Ctrl+Alt+Del to open Task Manager and then click 'New task...' and run diskmgmt.msc and once the Disk Management utility fully opens determine which drive letter has been assigned to your cloned or restored Windows install.
 Then 'New task ...' again and this time run regedit and navigate to the key described in the screenshot below.
-Right click on the \DosDevices\ entry that has the letter currently assigned to the clone and choose 'rename' and change the letter to the one the parent sees itself as when you are booted into it.
-If your clone's registry already has that letter assigned to another DosDevices entry you will need to change that one first to free up the required letter.
-You can make it anything for now as you can change it again later in Disk Management.
-(If diskmgmt or regedit refuses to open for you then reboot into safemode.
-In Windows 7 in safemode you will also have to tick the new option "Create this task with administrative privileges.").
+Right click on the \DosDevices\ entry that has the letter currently assigned to the install in question and choose 'rename' and change the letter to the one that the parent install sees itself as when you are booted into it.
+If the clone's registry already has that letter assigned to another DosDevices entry you will need to change that one first to free up the required letter.
+You can make it anything for now as you can change it again later in Disk Management once you are fully into Windows.

-If you still can't get Disk Management to open but regedit works then you can make an educated guess which DosDevice is the clone and change its letter and try rebooting.
-Repeat if necessary with all the entries until you get the right one.
+If regedit or diskmgmt refuses to open for you in the steps above then try doing it all from safemode.
+(In Win7 in safemode you will have to tick a new option "Create this task with administrative privileges.").
+If you still can't get Disk Management to open but regedit works then you can make an educated guess as to which DosDevice is your desired target and change its letter and try rebooting.
+Repeat if necessary with each entry in turn until you get the right one.
 Or you could just delete all entries and let Windows completely rebuild the list on reboot.
 This may do the job, or just take you back to where you started.
-Completely clearing the drive letter list is a useful trick in XP based operating systems to cure drive letter problems, (Warning for Win2K users - this edit can make 2K unbootable if various other factors are not correct).
-It has its risks with any WinNT and should not be attempted lightly for anything other than boot drive primary partitions unless you really know what you are doing.
-For Windows on second or higher hard drives or logical partitions, or if you are using the MS bootmanager or have made changes you didn't understand with EasyBCD or VistaBootPro, then you should use with caution.
-For Vista OSes that are already having problems then you have little to lose and should still be able to recover with the procedures described on this page.
+Completely clearing the drive letter list is a useful trick in XP based operating systems to help cure certain drive letter problems, but it has risks and should never be attempted unless you are sure you know what you are doing and have backups to restore the OS or at the very least the registry.
+For Vista or Win7 OSes that are already having problems then you have little to lose and should still be able to recover with the procedures described on this page.

-.
 HKEY_LOCAL_MACHINE\SYSTEM\MountedDevices

 MountedDevices screenshot